Carbon Management Strategy (formerly known as the Carbon Capture, Utilization and Storage Strategy)

 This graphic shows the Carbon Capture, Utilisation and Storage (CCUS) value chain as a network of interconnected facilities set in a flat landscape, surrounded by forest.
 A cross-section reveals deep geologic layers beneath the soil.
 The carbon capture process is illustrated at different sites.
 Carbon dioxide (CO2) already present in the atmosphere is captured from a direct air capture facility and naturally removed from the air by biomass represented by the forest.
 CO2 is also captured from point sources: at a hydrogen production facility, power stations that use biomass or fossil fuels, heavy industry facilities (e.g. cement, iron & steel, chemicals), and a natural gas processing plant.
 Arrows indicate that the captured CO2 from each of these facilities is being transported via pipelines, ships or trucks to either a CO2 injection site where the CO2 is injected underground and permanently stored in geologic formations (e.g. saline aquifers or oil reservoirs) or to an industrial facility where the CO2 is used, in processes such as the creation of CO2-based products (e.g. fuels, chemicals, building materials).

-Canada is well positioned to advance our global CCUS leadership.
-We will be collaborating with key stakeholders and partners to build a strategy with a vision and set of areas for action to help the CCUS industry realize its full potential.
+Canada is well positioned to advance our global carbon management leadership.
+We will be collaborating with key stakeholders and partners to build a strategy with a vision and set of areas for action to help the carbon management industry realize its full potential.

-Our team wants to hear from interested Canadians as we develop the strategy.
-CCUS will be a key player in Canada’s economic and environmental future as we strive to meet our net-zero by 2050 objective.
+Carbon management will be important in Canada’s economic and environmental future as we strive to meet our net-zero by 2050 objective.

 Why is this essential?